TogaTech/JStream/README.md

 `ping()` - **INTERNAL METHOD**

 > **THIS METHOD IS ONLY INTENDED FOR INTERNAL USE BY THE JSTREAM INSTANCE, NOT BY ANY PROGRAMS**
-> Checks the server for any state changes using the method described at the top of this `README`, logs to the console the result of the operation
+> Checks the server for any state changes using the method described at the top of this `README`, logs to the console the result of the operation, and calls a custom callback function if the state is updated
+> This method will be called automatically by JStream, so there is no need to use this method in your code.

+`updateState(newState)`

+> Updates the state on the server and across all subscribed clients
+>
+> `String newState` - the new state (please keep in mind that the new state counts towards the 2048 character request limit)
+>
+> Returns `true` upon successful completion, logs to the console the result of the operation (if the request fails, it will continue to try again every second)

+`onStateChange(callback)`

+> sets the callback function for when the state is changed
+>
+> `function callback` - the callback function for when the state is updated, callback function can have one parameter that contains the new state
+>
+> Returns `true` upon successful completion

+### Variables

 # Server-side
 Server-side code for self-hosting JStream will be coming in the near future.